 In this Free Cricut Design Space 101 Lesson, you’ll learn everything you need to know to use Cricut Design Space like a pro.
 Every button and tool in Design Space is covered with photos and examples of how to use it.
+A must read for beginners and advanced Cricut machine users alike.
 Also includes a free My Craft Room Is My Happy Place SVG file.
 Perfect for new owners of the Cricut Maker, Cricut Explore Air 2, and Cricut Joy.

 Hi Crafty Friends!
 I’m back with a brand new instalment in our Cricut Basics series!
 Today we are going to be learning all about Cricut Design Space!
 This post walks you through every single button and tool in Design Space.
 It truly is Cricut Design Space 101.
 I think just about everyone will learn something from this post!

 Does this sound like you– You bought a new Cricut Maker, Cricut Explore Air 2 or Cricut Joy.
 You have seen all the amazing things online that you can make with it, you can’t wait to get started but… Design Space seems so intimidating!

 If this sounds like you, you definitely are not alone.
 I am a technophobe and the thought of learning a new program was so intimidating.
 Lucky for us both, Cricut Design Space is very user friendly and with me (or rather this Cricut Design Space 101 post) by your side, you’ll be using Design Space like a pro in no time!